Car-free adventures aroundHarlow “Sculpture Town”Essex

-- The Gibberd Garden website has instructions for walking from the station, leading visitors via a blossom-fringed urban path to Priory Avenue.
+- The Gibberd Garden website has instructions for walking from the station.

 - Entry to the gardens is £5 and you can also visit the Barn tearooms, serving homemade soup and cakes whenever the garden is open.

 - Maps of the garden help you locate the 90 different sculptures scattered throughout the grounds, from Gerda Rubinstein’s eagles above the gates to Angela Godfrey’s stone bud near the river.

 - The Gibberd Garden also has Snowdrop Sundays every February with a chance to stroll through the early-budding garden and have homemade cake in the barn.

 2. Take the kids to Pets' Corner